Heart disease is the second-leading cause of death in MN

 What is being done about heart attacks?

 The MDH Heart Disease and Stroke Prevention Unit is Minnesota's state-level public health resource for addressing heart disease and stroke prevention.
-It developed the Minnesota Heart Disease and Stroke Prevention Plan 2011-2020.
+It creates strategic plans to to collaborate and prevent, treat and manage diabetes, heart disease and stroke (see Minnesota cardiovascular health strategic plan).
 See also Indicator Dashboards Cardiovascular Health.

 The MDH Tobacco Prevention and Control Office works to improve the health of Minnesotans by promoting the reduction of tobacco use.

 The Minnesota Pollution Control Agency (MPCA) Air Quality Monitoring Program tracks particulate matter and ozone pollution in Minnesota, which are risk factors for heart attacks and deaths.
-To learn more about air quality and how to stay healthy, visit Be Air Aware.
+To learn more about air quality and how to stay healthy, visit MPCA's air quality and health.